hlf20010508/telegram-onedrive/README.md

     - Go to application's `Certificates & secrets`, press `Client secrets`, and press `New client secret`.
 Then fill `Description`, and choose an `Expires`.
 Finnaly, press `Add`.
 Record `Value` as `od_client_secret`.
 10. `remote_root_path` is a directory on OneDrive.
 Like `/Videos/from-telegram`.
 Default to `/`.
 11. `delete_flag` decides whether bot can auto delete message.
 Pass `true` or `false`.
 Optional, default to `false`.
-12. Optional, to keep sessions after recreating docker container, create a volume to store it:
+12. Optional, to keep sessions after recreating docker container, create a volume to store them:
     ```docker-compose.yml
     services:
     telegram-onedrive: